tommitchelmore/tommitchelmore/README.md

   <p>Project Manager at <a href="https://iceline-hosting.com" target="_blank">Iceline Hosting</a></p>
 </div>

-I'm a third year student at the University of Southampton studying towards an Integrated Masters Degree (MEng) in Computer Science.
-I have proven experience within the web development industry and have expertise in Fullstack Development, Product Design and DevOps.
+I'm a third year student at the **University of Southampton** studying towards a **Computer Science degree (MEng)**.
+I have proven experience within the web development industry and have expertise in *Frontend Development (ReactJS)* and *Web/Product Design*.
 I have worked as a Software Engineer, Systems Administrator, Research Associate and Customer Support Operator in previous roles.

+In my current role, **I lead a team of developers** building web pages and SaaS products with technologies such as ReactJS, Go and more.
+As a firm believer in building one another up, I often write code with, teach and help my colleagues - leveraging multiple years of fullstack development experience.

+At University, as part of my dissertation, I'm researching, designing and implementing an online learning environment to assist in the teaching of various MongoDB concepts.

 ## Work Experience